The scotch world

 What Color is your Dram?

 It is amazing to see how the color of the clear Scotch changes when it finally makes its way into the barrel.
-Over time, as the Scotch is aging in the barrel, it gets darker.
+Over time, as the Scotch ages in the barrel, it gets darker.

-You might have heard of the “Angel’s Share” which is the amount of spirit that will diminish.
-Reading about it, I learned that it is about 4% per year from the barrel.
-That is one of the reasons that a 30 years old bottle can become very pricey.
+You might have heard of the “Angel’s Share,” which is the amount of spirit that will diminish during the aging process.
+When reading about it, I learned that it is about 4% per year from the barrel.
+That is one of the reasons that a 30 year old bottle can become very pricey.

-We were recently asked what a Blended Scotch Whisky is, and what it requires to be called that.
-The “blended” requires that there is a mix of dozens of different malt whiskies, combined with grain whisky, and this will create the desired blend.
+We were recently asked what a Blended Scotch Whisky is, and what is required for it to be called that.
+“Blended” means that there is a mix of dozens of different malt whiskies combined with grain whisky, and this will create the desired blend.

-When focusing on the individual percentages of each malt whisky may be small.
-Each of the blends contributes to the blend with its own, often very unique characters, resulting in the blend that you are looking for.
+When focusing on the individual percentages of each malt whisky, they may be small.
+Each of the blends contributes to the main blend with its own, often very unique, characters, resulting in the blend that you are looking for.
 The blender has to buy or produce different malt whiskies to get the same blend over and over again.

 Connect With Us